Gregg Doyel

-Gregg Doyel is a sports columnist for the Indianapolis Star, formerly a national sports writer for CBSSports.com, who three times has been named the country's top sports columnist by the Associated Press Sports Editors.
-Doyel has earned 13 different APSE Top 10 awards, seven for columns, including firsts in 2014, '17 and '19, a second in 2010, and a third in 2016.
+Gregg Doyel is an American sports columnist for the Indianapolis Star, formerly a national sports writer for CBSSports.com.

 Early life and education

 Gregg Doyel was born in Hawaii.
 He grew up in Mississippi, where his father was a law professor at the University of Mississippi.
 Doyel attended high school in Georgia and attended college at the University of Florida.
-At Stratford Academy in Macon, Ga., he was named all-state twice in baseball (1987, '88) for coaches Bubber Adams and Bobby Henley, and once in soccer (1986) for coach Sharad Apte.
+At Stratford Academy in Macon, Georgia, he was named all-state twice in baseball (1987, 1988) for coaches Bubber Adams and Bobby Henley, and once in soccer (1986) for coach Sharad Apte.

 Journalism and broadcasting career

 Before coming to the Star, he was a national columnist for CBSSports.com.
 Doyel was also the site's college basketball writer before becoming a columnist.
-He has written two books, titled Kentucky Wildcats: Where have you gone? and Coach K: Building the Duke Dynasty.
+He has written two books, titled Kentucky Wildcats: Where Have You Gone? and Coach K: Building the Duke Dynasty.
 Before working at Sportsline.com, he was a sports writer with the Tampa Tribune, Florida Marlins beat writer at the Miami Herald and an ACC basketball writer with the Charlotte Observer.
-On May 21, 2007, it was announced that Doyel would host a radio program on Cincinnati's WCKY (AM) in the 9AM-Noon time slot with Mo Egger.
+On May 21, 2007, it was announced that Doyel would host a radio program on Cincinnati's WCKY (AM) in the 9 am – noon time slot with Mo Egger.
 He hosted the WCKY show until he was discharged in the wake of a budget cut on December 13, 2007.
-Doyel also briefly co-hosted WLW's "Sunday Morning SportsTalk" with Ken Broo, but voluntarily left the show because he was traveling excessively for CBSSports.com.
+Doyel also briefly co-hosted WLW's Sunday Morning SportsTalk with Ken Broo, but voluntarily left the show because he was traveling excessively for CBSSports.com.

+Controversies

+Caitlin Clark controversy (2024)

+On April 17, 2024, during basketball player Caitlin Clark's introductory press conference with the Indiana Fever, Doyel engaged in an "uncomfortable exchange" with Clark that drew international attention; the incident occurred when Doyel made a heart gesture with his hands, mimicking Clark's signature move, stating "start doing it to me and we'll get along just fine."
+As a result, the Indianapolis Star banned Doyel from covering the Fever for one season, and also reportedly suspended Doyel for two weeks without pay.

+Pascal Siakam controversy (2025)

+On May 29, 2025, during a post-game conference after Game 5 of the Eastern Conference Finals between the Indiana Pacers and New York Knicks, Doyel engaged in a "heated" back and forth exchange, repeatedly pressing Pacers forward Pascal Siakam on the team's loss and the effort of the Pacers.
+A visibly confused Siakam repeatedly attempted to answer, asking Doyel sarcastically if he was 'good' and then asking a member of the Pacers media staff who Doyel was.